Black Mountain Ranch: Home to a Thriving Community of Farmers and Ranchers

 Stemple Creek Ranch leases pastureland here, and its beef cattle can be seen grazing the dense grasses that cover the mountain’s hillsides.
 Devotees of sustainable practices, Loren and Lisa Poncia, owners of the Stemple Creek Ranch business, are known across the state and country for their carbon farming practices as well as the high-quality beef they sell to restaurants, grocers and direct to consumers.

 Also located on Black Mountain Ranch is Fibershed — a local organization committed to developing regional fiber systems that build soil and protect the health of our biosphere.
 Fibershed promotes strategic grazing, conservation tillage and a host of scientifically vetted soil carbon-enhancing practices among communities of fiber producers.
 And its goal?
 To create climate-beneficial clothing that will become the new standard in a world looking to rapidly mitigate the effects of climate change.

 Black Mountain Ranch is also the happy home to two local row crop producers — Molly Myerson of Little Wing Farm and Aaron Wilder of Table Top Farm.

-The diversification on Black Mountain Ranch may be hard to capture in words, but the benefits are easy to see: healthy grazed pastures, the creation of numerous local jobs and not one but two successful produce operations.
+The diversification on Black Mountain Ranch are hard to capture in words, but the benefits are easy to see: healthy grazed pastures, the creation of numerous local jobs, and not one but two successful produce operations.
 All the farmers and ranchers who lease land here are dedicated to protecting the resources that allow their operations to thrive: water, soil, grassland and more.

 With the support of our donors, MALT is proud to have protected this ranch nearly 30 years ago and to have provided support through our Stewardship Assistance Program in the years since.